Frefreak/skywalking/docs/en/concepts-and-designs/event.md

 ## How to Report Events

 SkyWalking backend supports three protocols to collect events, gRPC, HTTP, and Kafka.
-Any agent or CLI that implements one of these protocols can report events to the SkyWalking.
+Any agent or CLI that implements one of these protocols can report events to SkyWalking.
 Currently, the officially supported clients to report events are:

 - [ ] Java Agent Toolkit: Use the Java agent toolkit to report events from inside the applications.